-Name of Document: Information Security and Risk Policy Completed by: Sarah Ratcliffe Job title Group Head of Data Privacy Date 07/03/2023 Screening Questions Yes / No Explanatory Note 1.
-Will the process described in the document involve the collection of new information about individuals?
-This is information in excess of what is required to carry out the process described within the document.
-Y Where a new system or software is procured but there is an approval process in place to assess the risk to data privacy and security 2.
-Will the process described in the document compel individuals to provide information about them?
-This is information in excess of what is required to carry out the process described within the document.
-N 3.
-Will information about individuals be disclosed to organisations or people who have not previously had routine access to the information as part of the process described in this document? Υ Dependent on requests made but there are processes in place to assess the risk before agreement for the data flow 4.
-Are you using information about individuals for a purpose it is not currently used for, or in a way it is not currently used? Υ Where a new system or software is procured but there is an approval process in place to assess the risk to data privacy and security 5.
+Nar ne of Document: Information Se curity and Risk Po olicy Completed by: Sarah Ratcliffe Job title Head of Data Screening Questions Head of Data F ead of Data Privacy/Group DPO Date 03/03/2025 Yes / No Explanatory Note 1. the collection of new This is information i scribed in the document involve w information about individuals? in excess of what is required to ss described within the Yes Where a new system or software is procured but there is an approval process in place to assess the risk to data privacy and security 2.
+Will the process des individuals to provid is information in exc out the process des le information ab cess of what is re oout them?
+This equired to carry No 3.
+Will information abc organisations or per had routine access process described i ople who have n to the informatio ot previously on as part of the Yes Dependent on requests made but there are processes in place to assess the risk before agreement for the data flow 4.
+Are you using information about individuals for a purpose it is not currently used for, or in a way it is not currently used?
+Yes Where a new system or software is procured but there is an approval process in place to assess the risk to data privacy and security 5.
 Does the process outlined in this document involve the use of new technology which might be perceived as being privacy intrusive?
-For example, the use of biometrics. Υ Where a new system or software is procured but there is an approval process in place to assess the risk to data privacy and security 6.
-Will the process outlined in this document result in decisions being made or action taken against individuals in ways which can have a significant impact on them?
-Y Dependent on requests made but there are processes in place to assess the risk before agreement for the data flow 7.
-As part of the process outlined in this document, is the information about individuals of a kind particularly likely to raise privacy concerns or expectations?
-For examples, health records, criminal records or other information that people would consider to be particularly private.
-Y Dependent on requests made but there are processes in place to assess the risk before agreement for the data flow

-8. Will the process require you to condividuals in ways which they may intrusive? find It is possible dependent on requests made but there are processes in place to assess the risk before agreement for the data flow If the answer to any of these questions is 'Yes' please contact the Data Privacy Team via Lpt-dataprivacy@leicspart.secure.nhs.uk In this case, ratification of a procedural document will not take place until review by the Head of Data Privacy.
-Data Privacy approval name: Sarah Ratcliffe, Group Head of Data Privacy/Data Protection Officer Date of approval 07/03/2023
+For example, the use of biometrics.
+Yes Where a new system or software is procured but there is an approval process in place to assess the risk to data privacy and security 6. decisions being ma es outlined in this document result in g made or action taken against vays which can have a significant n?
+Yes Dependent on requests made but there are processes in place to assess the risk before agreement for the data flow 7.
+As part of the proce the information abo particularly likely to expectations?
+For e process outlined in this document, is n about individuals of a kind ely to raise privacy concerns or For examples, health records, ds or other information that people Yes Dependent on requests made but there are processes in place to assess the risk before agreement for the data flow 8.
+Will the process require you to contact individuals in ways which they may find intrusive? act individuals in Yes It is possible dependent on requests made but there are processes in place to assess the risk before agreement for the data flow e answer to any of t -dataprivacy@leicsp ntact the Data Privacy Team via In t his case, ratification ot take pl ace until review by the Head of Data /acy. a privacy approval name: Sarah Ratcliffe Protection Offic of Data Privacy/ Group Data Dat e of approval 03/03/2025